Are you struggling to teach your new puppy to respond to basic commands? Clicker training may be just what you’re looking for.

 Watching your sweet little puppy get sick can be heartbreaking.
 No pet owner ever wants to see their furry friend fall ill.
 That’s why pet vaccinations are such an important part of keeping your puppy happy and healthy.
 Keep reading to learn all about the signs and symptoms of some common illnesses that puppies suffer from and why your puppy needs to get his/her pet vaccinations as soon as possible.

 Just like people can feel down due to Seasonal Affective Disorder (SAD), so too can your little kitty get the blues when the weather outside is frightful.
 And while there’s not much you can do to stop winter from coming to Toronto, there are a few things you can do to prevent your fuzzy friend from feeling the effects of wintertime sadness.
-Keep reading for six great tips from Brimley-Lawrence and Bellamy-Lawrence, Toronto’s animal clinics.
+Keep reading for six great tips from Bellamy-Lawrence Animal Hospital, Toronto’s animal clinic.

 Winter is a time of blustering winds, freezing temperatures, snow and slippery ice.
 These conditions can be fun (for some), but for your pet winter can pose serious health risks.

-At veterinary clinics in Toronto, we see many incidences of frostbite that could’ve been prevented.
+At our veterinary clinic in Toronto, we see many incidences of frostbite that could’ve been prevented.
 But it’s easy to protect your pets against the elements this winter if you follow the guidelines below.

 We all want the best for our pet but the ongoing debate surrounding vaccines leaves many of us feeling confused.
 Are you unsure if vaccination is right for your pet?
 Don’t worry!
 This small guide will help you make an informed decision.